Warm Inflation with Pseudo-scalar Couplings: Introduction

 Once the pseudo-scalar couplings have been specified, the framework of linear response theory can be used to calculate the friction and/or the fluctuations~\cite{Berera:2002sp,Bastero-Gil:2010dgy}.
 Because the two are connected by the fluctuation dissipation theorem, usually only one of the two is calculated and the other is obtained from the theorem.
 Once the fluctuations are specified, the corresponding two-point function of the inflaton can be derived and compared to experiment.

-In this article, we point out that pseudo-scalar interactions to leading order act like applied chemical potentials and, as such, the thermal bath acquires opposite signed chemical potentials to counterbalance the applied chemical potentials.
+In this article, we point out that pseudo-scalar interactions to leading order act like applied chemical potentials and, as such, the thermal bath acquires opposite signed chemical potentials to counterbalance the applied chemical potentials such that the total chemical potential is zero.
 The chemical potentials for non-conserved charges can drastically change both the friction and fluctuations, but have been neglected previously.
 All warm inflation models which contain pseudo-scalar interactions need to have their friction and fluctuations recalculated.

-As an example of the drastic modification due to a pseudo-scalar interaction, consider the leading shift-symmetric interaction connecting an inflaton to any other sector : \bea \delta \mathcal{L} = \frac{\partial_\mu \phi}{f} J^\mu . \eea In the presence of a slow-rolling inflaton, $\dot \phi \ne 0$, this term modifies the Hamiltonian by $\frac{\dot \phi}{f} Q$, which is clearly an applied chemical potential.
+As an example of the drastic modification due to a pseudo-scalar interaction, consider the leading shift-symmetric interaction connecting an inflaton to any other sector : \bea \delta \mathcal{L} = \frac{\partial_\mu \phi}{f} J^\mu . \eea In the presence of a slow-rolling inflaton, $\dot \phi \ne 0$, this term modifies the Hamiltonian by $\frac{\dot \phi}{f} Q$, which is clearly an applied chemical potential, we denote by $\muA$.
 The immediate response of the system is clear.
-It is energetically favorable to produce particles over anti-particles, and the thermal bath evolves towards a situation where there are more particles than anti-particles.
+It is energetically favorable to produce particles over anti-particles, and the thermal bath evolves towards a situation where there are more particles than anti-particles, which can be expressed in terms of a chemical potential $\muD$ that appears in the distribution function.
 In the process, it extracts energy from the inflaton, inducing friction.
 However, the end result of this process is also equally clear.
 In thermal equilibrium, the chemical potential for all non-conserved charges is zero.
-As such, the thermal bath develops a chemical potential that exactly balances out the applied chemical potential.
+As such, the chemical potential present in the distribution functions, $\muD$, exactly balances out the applied chemical potential, $\muA$, so that in chemical equilibrium, the total chemical potential of the system, $\muT=\muA+\muD$, vanishes, implying $\muD=-\muA$.
 Once this occurs, the bath is in an equilibrium state and no more energy is extracted from the inflaton.
 The friction therefore vanishes up to Hubble-induced corrections.
 Fluctuations will remain non-zero as the inflaton is still coupled to the bath.